 About our writer

-In this guest post series, Luke, a History graduate from the University of Cambridge writes about his university experiences in addition to his experience as a summer mentor at Cambridge Immerse.
+In this guest post series, Luke, a History graduate from the University of Cambridge writes about his university experiences in addition to his experience as a summer mentor at Immerse Education.

 The thrill of arriving at Cambridge is matched only by the intensity of emotion you feel upon graduating.
 It is a proud day, of course, as you don your fluffy hood and kneel at the Senate House in front of beaming parents and relatives – but not without its difficulties.
 Once you’ve conquered the fiddly bow tie and got used to hobbling in your smart shoes, there’s the small matter of crippling existential doubt to deal with.
 After kissing the Master’s hand and picking up my degree certificate, what on Earth do I do next?

 The bustling cloisters of Cambridge University are not, of course, entirely insulated from questions about life and work and right and wrong.
 In many ways, spending three years debating the big questions with bright and serious young people is a good preparation for entering adult life and weighing up what exactly to do with it.
 The system of tuition encourages all students to think critically and independently for themselves, to trust their own ability to solve problems and to appreciate that their own judgements might be worth heeding after all.